joemoonqbe/katastic/ADR/ADR00-Buy-vs-Build.md

 # ADR 0 : Buy VS Build Components

--- If team do not want to invest time and quick wins

 ## Status
-Proposed
+ACCEPTED

 ## Rationale
+As a startup, the decision often comes down to our specific needs, the skills of our team, and our long-term vision.
+As we need to move quickly and want to focus on our core value proposition, buying is usually the best choice for non-ip services.
+For our specialized needs, or for the components which area core part of our unique offering, building it ourself is often warranted.

 ## Decision
-We will use the Microservices architecture to model the Hey Blue! system
+Weigh these considerations carefully, ideally with input from technical, business, and financial team members, to make the most informed decision, we have decied to build the Booking aggrgator services, Insight analytics and Communication services which are generic ones will be pay-as-you go saas model.

 ## Consequences
 Postitive:
++ Get teh MVP out quickly.
-+ Gives us a roadmap to steer the evolution of the system
++ Gives us a roadmap to steer the evolution of the system, in a phased manner.
-+ Allows us to separate heavily used components into their own processes to allow them to scale
++ Allows us to separate startup, IP services and heavily used generic components into their own processes to allow them to scale
-+ Clearly identifies the Domain model and partitioning of the system.
++ Clearly identifies the critical services

 Negative:
-+ Data and code duplication
++ Integration and dependency with External Saas providers which will be critical for the services.
-+ Difficult to execute quickly if we strictly adhere to the architecture and develop each microservice from scratch
++ Difficult to execute quickly if we need more advanced features
++ Scaling cost and vendor lock in for services